bilickiv/milabwp4/eeg/readme.md

 ### running the make_microstates function

 The necessary arguments are the following:
-- raw: bdf/edf file waiting to be preprocessed
+- raw: bdf/edf file waiting to be preprocessed.
 - fname: filename, without extension.
 Can be anything.
 - good_channels: list of channels that will be used
 - reference_df: dataframe of the aforementioned reference maps.
 If exists, the program backfits the signals to this.